skn437/skn-rust-utils/README.md

 - `gnome_execute_command` function can open a new gnome terminal and executes commands in it
   - it takes only one argument which is a string slice (&str)
   - if multiple command needs to be executed then the commands must be separated by `;`
+- See `Usage` section to get an example of how to use it

 ### **`stdio` Module**

 - It has 1 function which reads user input and returns it
 - `read_line` function returns String if it successfully reads the input else returns Error
+- See `Usage` section to get an example of how to use it

+### **`random` Module**

+- It has 1 function that generates random number from a given range
+- `gen_random_number` function takes two parameters to set a range.
+One is `low` and the other one is `high`
+- The parameters can either be `Integer` or `Float`
+- parameter `low` and `high` must be of same type i.e. you cannot set a range of say from 1 to 10.1
+- The second parameter `high` is inclusive i.e. a range of 1 and 10 will mean the range includes from 1 to 10
+- See `Usage` section to get an example of how to use it

 &nbsp;